SU Hope

 Principal Investigator

-Associate Professor Raha Akhavan
+Professor Raha Akhavan

 Raha Akhavan-Tabatabaei is professor of Operations Management & Business Analytics at Sabanci Business School.
 She obtained her PhD degree from Edward P. Fitts Department of Industrial and Systems Engineering at North Carolina State University.
 Her research interest is modeling and analysis of systems and operations under uncertainty, with applications in disaster management, healthcare, production, and logistics.
 She is the founder and director of SU-HOpe Research Lab (Sustainable Heath and Humanitarian Operations) at Sabanci Business School.
 Her work is published in high ranking journals such as Information Systems Research, European Journal of Operational Research, Reliability Engineering and System Safety, Annals of OR, Transportation Science, Transportation Research Part C, Decision Analysis and Medical Decision Making.
 Her paper on "Curbing the Opioid Crisis: Optimal Dynamic Policies for Preventive and Mitigating Interventions” has received the Clemen–Kleinmuntz Decision Analysis Best Paper Award in 2024.
 She serves on the editorial board of Journal of Business Analytics and as ad-hoc reviewer for several prominent journals in the field, including EJOR, JORS, Reliability Engineering and System Safety, IEEE Transactions on Engineering Management and IISE.